AnyStatus/AnyStatus/README.md

 ## About

-AnyStatus is a powerful tool that brings together Metrics, Events, and Critical Information from various sources to your desktop.
-Designed for extensibility, AnyStatus enables you to monitor and remote control your entire stack.
-Including CI/CD Pipelines, Cloud and On-Premise Resources, Deployment Environments, Networks, Containers, Pull Requests, Work Items, and more!
+[AnyStatus](https://www.anystat.us) is a powerful tool that brings together Metrics, Events, and Critical Information from various sources.
+Designed for extensibility, AnyStatus enables you to control and monitor your stack remotely.
+Including your CI/CD pipelines, cloud and on-premise resources, deployment environments, networks, containers, pull requests, work items, and more.

 ## Installing and running AnyStatus